jasonantonio10/B21-CAP0080-TEAM---Capstone-Project---Machine-Learning/README.md

 * In the cell under "Image data augmentation and pre-processing using Keras ImageDataGenerator and MobileNetV2 preprocessing function" adjust paramaters for augmentation in the ImageDataGenerator class.

 ## Results
+Achieved 83.7% training accuracy eventhough only managed to reach 64.47% validation accuracy due to imbalanced and high variance in image data.
+Further improvement is required.
+The use of image segmentation before feeding into the neural network may be tried, along with other sampling techniques.